Skip to content

 CategorySubcategoriesPurpose

-AssetBank, Cash, Receivable, Clearing, WIPResources your business owns or is owed
+AssetBank, Cash, Receivable, Clearing, WIP, Fixed, ContraResources your business owns or is owed (plus fixed/capital assets and contra-asset reducers such as accumulated depreciation)

 LiabilityPayable, Tax, Deferred, Credit, ClearingObligations your business owes